Conquest of Wu by Jin: Wu's last-ditch efforts

 Between 17 and 30 April 280, after assisting Hu Fen and Wang Rong's army groups in conquering Xiakou and Wuchang (武昌; present-day Ezhou, Hubei), the Jin naval fleet led by Wang Jun and Tang Bin continued its journey downstream along the Yangtze towards the Wu capital, Moling (秣陵; present-day Nanjing, Jiangsu).
 Since the fleet set out from Chengdu in early 280, they had been successful in conquering all the Wu territories along the way without suffering much losses as the Wu defences in Jing Province fell easily.
 By the time the fleet was heading towards Moling, its strength had increased from its initial 50,000 or 70,000 to about 80,000 or 100,000 after receiving 30,000 more troops from three other Jin army groups: 7,000 from Hu Fen's army group, 6,000 from Wang Rong's army group, and 17,000 from Du Yu's army group.

 When the Jin naval fleet reached Sanshan (三山; southwest of present-day Nanjing, Jiangsu), the Wu emperor Sun Hao ordered his general Zhang Xiang (張象) to lead 10,000 troops to resist the enemy.
 Zhang Xiang, knowing that he stood no chance against the enemy, surrendered to Wang Jun without putting up a fight.

-Around the time, the Wu officer Tao Jun, who had just returned to Moling from Wuchang, went to meet Sun Hao.
+Around the time, the Wu officer Tao Jun, (Note: a brother of Tao Huang) who had just returned to Moling from Wuchang, went to meet Sun Hao.
 When the Wu emperor enquired the status of the Wu navy, Tao Jun said: "The enemy vessels constructed in Shu are all so small.
 If we have 20,000 troops and our larger vessels, it will be enough to defeat them."
 Sun Hao then hastily assembled another naval fleet and put Tao Jun in command.
 However, most of the Wu soldiers deserted on the night before they were due to set out to attack the Jin fleet.